 Effective Date Effective Date Definition Version Description of Material Changes 5/12/2023 Lock Date 1.7 Underwriting : Clarifies use of Fannie Mae Selling Guide when the Prime Jumbo 2 Eligibility Guide is silent.
 Transactions: Cash Out Refinance - (1) Requires at least one borrower be on title for six months prior to disbursement date, (2) Twelve months seasoning required between prior and current transactions.
 Delayed Financing - Properties located in the state of Texas must follow Texas Equity regulatory requirements.
-Construction-to-Permanent Refinance - Construction cost overruns must be paid through escrow and directly to the builder.
-Flip Transactions - Clarifies measurement of seasoning requirement.
-Non-Arm's Length - Clarifies sales between family members does not include new construction where the builder is a relative.
-Borrower Eligibility: Borrowers with Pending Litigation - NEW section provides guidance for borrowers with pending litigation.
-Liabilities: Income Taxes and Payment Plans - NEW section provides requirements for income Assets: Checking, Savings, Money Market, CD - Allows for the use of Fannie Mae - approved asset vendor reports to verify funds to close and reserves.
+Construction-to-Permanent Refinance - taxes owed and payment plans.
+Assets: Checking, Savings, Money Market, CD - Allows for the use of Fannie Mae - approved asset vendor reports to verify funds to close and reserves.
 Gift Funds - (1) Expands definition of donor to include non-relatives who share a familial relationship, and (2) clarifies documentation requirements when there is an electronic transfer of funds.
-Income Documentation Requirements: Expands alternative transcript requirements to include W2 transcripts when there are delays in processing by the IRS.
+Income Documentation Requirements: Expands alternative transcript requirements to include W2 transcripts when there are delays in processing by transcripts when there are delays in processing by the IRS.
 Employment Offers and Contracts: NEW section replaces Projected Income.
 Provides guidance when start date is before or after closing.